nalgeon/sqlean/README.md

 You'll find the compiled extensions in the `dist` folder.

+See also: Instructions for building on [iOS and Android platforms](https://github.com/nalgeon/sqlean/issues/156).

 ## Contributing

 This project only accepts bug fixes and minor improvements.
 If you'd like to contribute a new extension, please submit it to the [extension hub repo](https://github.com/nalgeon/sqlpkg/).